jw/django-synchronise/README.md

 ### How do you make the synchonisation work? ###

 There is an example directory.
-Install it follow these rules to synchronise your project called <project> on Bitbucket with user called <user> to Github:
+Install it and follow these rules to synchronise your project called <project> on Bitbucket with user called
+<user> to Github:

 1. Make sure your Bitbucket repository is Mercurial based.
 Your project can be private or public.